pusher/pusher-http-laravel/README.md

 // This example is simple and there are far more methods available.
 ```

-The Pusher manager will behave like it is a `Pusher`.
+The `PusherManager` will behave like it is a `Pusher`.
 If you want to call specific connections, you can do that with the connection method:

 ```php
 use Pusher\Laravel\Facades\Pusher;